geekwebsolution/shop-page-customizer-for-woocommerce/readme.txt

 Stable tag: 1.6
 License: GPLv2 or later

-WooCommerce has lots of filters to let you customize button text, labels, and more, for that you have to write code to use them.
-This plugin provides you setting page where you can customize Product loop Setting, Shop page setting, Product description.
+This plugin provides you settings page where you can customize Product loop Settings, Shop page settings, and Product descriptions.

 == Description ==